erkobridee/lab-nodejs/README.md

 * [GitHub : Status Dashboard](https://github.com/obazoud/statusdashboard) Status Dashboard is status page for your configured services or applications.

 * [Surviving AWS Failures with a Node.js and MongoDB Stack | Kinvey Backend as a Service Blog](http://www.kinvey.com/blog/104/surviving-aws-failures-with-a-nodejs-and-mongodb-stack)

+---

+* [Node.js and Scala without mediators](http://blog.vasilrem.com/nodejs-and-scala-without-mediators) | [GitHub : nodejs-scala-connector](https://github.com/remeniuk/nodejs-scala-connector) - is an alternative approach for linking node.js to Scala (JVM) - no mediators are involved and system components communicate to each other directly.

+* [GitHub : nearinfinity / Node Java](https://github.com/nearinfinity/node-java) - Bridge API to connect with existing Java APIs

 #### pt_BR